 Another I love using is Nutraorganics Clean protein—both the vanilla and chocolate flavors.
 It doesn’t taste chalky, blends great, there’s no added sugar, tastes delicious in my post-workout smoothies, contains magnesium, zinc, is sprouted, which tends to make it much easier to absorb and unlocks more nutrients.
 They gave me a discount for you guys to use on their US or AUS website (both sites ship to the US, but only their AUS currently has this particular protein at the moment), it’s RACHAEL15.

-In addition to protein powders, I like throwing a scoop of collagen into my smoothies or baking as well for an extra dose of amino acids.
+In addition to protein powders, sometimes I like throwing a scoop of collagen into my smoothies or baking as well for an extra dose of amino acids.
 Collagen is the most abundant protein in our body and as we age, we make less and less of it, so I prefer to add it in supplement form.
 It’s rich in the amino acids hydroxyproline, proline, glycine and arginine.
 All of which help our body’s connective tissue, skin, hair & nails stay as healthy as possible, in addition to keeping our joints and muscular growth functioning at its highest potential.
 When it comes to brands I trust, I use Vital Proteins the most (typically their unflavored collagen as it dissolves in ANYTHING, even my Cashew Chocolate Chip Cookie Skillet!!), then Primal Kitchen Collagen Fuel— the vanilla and chocolate are so good in smoothies, and Nutraorganics have a range of flavored collagen as well.